stelcodes/nuzzle/README.md

 - `:output-dir` - A path to a directory to export the site into.
 Defaults to `out`.
 - `:chroma-style` - A string specifying a [Chroma style](https://xyproto.github.io/splash/docs/longer/index.html) for Markdown code syntax highlighting.
 Defaults to `nil` (no highlighting).
 - `:rss-opts` - A map with RSS feed options.
 Defaults to nil (no RSS feed).
 - `:remove-drafts?` - A boolean that indicates whether webpages marked as a draft should be removed.
-Defaults to false.
+Defaults to nil (no draft removal).
 - `:dev-port` - A port number for the development server to listen on.
 Defaults to 6899.

 If you're from Pallet town, your `nuzzle.edn` config might look like this: